sounddrill31/sm64-port/README.md

+# The original build seems to have been fixed.

+I will try it out, and will archive this in a day, but there's no need for this repo since that should have better performance overall, and more benefits.
+Thanks for the support!

 # Super Mario 64 Port

 - This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem.